MatthewReid854/reliability/docs/Fitting all available distributions to data.rst

 -   failures - an array or list of the failure times.
 -   right_censored - an array or list of the right censored failure times.
 -   sort_by - goodness of fit test to sort results by.
 Must be either 'BIC','AIC', or 'AD'.
 Default is BIC.
+-   method - 'LS' (least squares) or 'MLE' (maximum likelihood estimation).
+Default is 'MLE'.
+-   optimizer - 'L-BFGS-B', 'TNC', or 'powell'.
+These are all bound constrained methods.
+If the bounded method fails, nelder-mead will be used.
+If nelder-mead fails then the initial guess will be returned with a warning.
+For more information on optimizers see `scipy <https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html#scipy.optimize.minimize>`_.
 -   exclude - list or array of strings specifying which distributions to exclude.
 Default is None.
-Options are Weibull_2P, Weibull_3P, Normal_2P, Gamma_2P, Loglogistic_2P, Gamma_3P, Lognormal_2P, Lognormal_3P, Loglogistic_3P, Gumbel_2P, Exponential_2P, Exponential_1P, Beta_2P
+Options are 'Weibull_2P', 'Weibull_3P', 'Normal_2P', 'Gamma_2P', 'Loglogistic_2P', 'Gamma_3P', 'Lognormal_2P', 'Lognormal_3P', 'Loglogistic_3P', 'Gumbel_2P', 'Exponential_1P', 'Exponential_2P', 'Beta_2P'
 -   show_histogram_plot - True/False.
 Defaults to True.
 Will show the PDF and CDF of the fitted distributions along with a histogram of the failure data.
 -   show_PP_plot - True/False.
 Defaults to True.
 Provides a comparison of parametric vs non-parametric fit using a `semiparametric Probability-Probability (PP) plot <https://reliability.readthedocs.io/en/latest/Probability-Probability%20plots.html#semiparametric-probability-probability-plot>`_ for each fitted distribution.
 -   show_probability_plot - True/False.
 Defaults to True.
 Provides a `probability plot <https://reliability.readthedocs.io/en/latest/Probability%20plots.html>`_ of each of the fitted distributions.